refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 <details>
   <summary><strong>How can I customize the error message?</strong></summary>

-**refine** automatically displays an error notification when the `logout` method resolves the Promise with `success: false`.
+**Refine** automatically displays an error notification when the `logout` method resolves the Promise with `success: false`.
 If you want to customize the error message, you can resolve the Promise with an `error` object that has `name` and `message` properties.

 ```tsx title="src/authProvider.ts"
 import { AuthBindings } from "@refinedev/core";